wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 This Delta reflects a DOWNWARD trend for app instances started or stopped.
 It helps to provide a picture of the overall (lack of) growth trend of the environment for capacity planning.
 You may want to alert on delta values outside of an expected range.

+## PAS BBS Task Count is Elevated

+This elevated BBS task metric is a KPI tracked by the internal Pivotal Web Services team.
+Contact the Diego team to investigate if the cause is not clear.

 ## PAS BBS Time to Handle Requests

 The maximum observed latency time over the past 60 seconds that the BBS took to handle requests across all its API endpoints.
 If this metric rises, the PAS API is slowing.
 Response to certain cf CLI commands is slow if request latency is high.